abilandz/Bash_Starterkit/Tutorial.md

 What is that secret built-in language available in the terminal?
 This lecture is all about shedding light on its existence...

-Loosely speaking, **shell** is the generic name of any program that user employs to type commands in the terminal (a.k.a. text window).
+Loosely speaking, **shell** is the generic name of any program that the user employs to type commands in the terminal (a.k.a. text window).
 Example **shells**:

 * sh
 * bash
 * ksh
 * csh
+* zsh
 * fish

-To get the list of **shells** available on your computer, type in the terminal:
+The list of **shells** available on your computer is stored in the file _/etc/shells_.
+In order to see its content,  use the **Linux** command **cat** which reads and prints on the screen the content of textual files, i.e. type in the terminal:

 ```linux
 cat /etc/shells
 ```
+and press 'Enter'.
 The output of that command could look like:

 ```bash
 /etc/shells: valid login shells